-At St Mary's Catholic Primary School, we recognise that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported.
+At Christ the King Catholic Primary School we recognise that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported.
 Staff must remain vigilant at all times to signs of child on child abuse.

-At St Mary's Catholic Primary School, we have a zero tolerance approach to abuse, and it must never be passed off as banter.
+At Christ the King Catholic Primary School have a zero tolerance approach to abuse, and it must never be passed off as banter.